Skip to content

 • Use consistent section names for better CLI grouping.

-• If you're writing custom rule types, register them in handlers.py.
+• If you're writing new rule types, update handlers.py and rules.schema.json.

 After editing v1.json or v2.json, you can run: